devsoupe/TIL/LeetCode/Problems/0001_Two Sum.md

 ## Description

-Given an array of integers, return <b>indices</b> of the two numbers such that they add up to a specific target.
+Given an array of integers, return **indices** of the two numbers such that they add up to a specific target.

-You may assume that each input would have <b>exactly</b> one solution, and you may not use the same element twice.
+You may assume that each input would have **exactly** one solution, and you may not use the same element twice.

-<b>Example:</b>
+**Example:**

 ```txt
 Given nums = [2, 7, 11, 15], target = 9,